Bagism: Alchemical Wedding event

-Bagism in the songs of John Lennon
+In the songs of John Lennon

 Bagism is mentioned three times in the songs of John Lennon.
-The first time is in "The Ballad of John and Yoko" where John refers to "eating chocolate cake in a bag", which was at the Vienna press conference, and the second is in the song "Come Together", where he sings: "He bag production".
+The first time is in "The Ballad of John and Yoko" where he refers to "eating chocolate cake in a bag", which was at the Vienna press conference, and the second is in the song "Come Together", where he sings "He bag production".
 This is a reference to Bag Productions Ltd, Lennon's public relations company, which derived its name from Bagism.
-The third reference is in "Give Peace a Chance", with the line, "Everybody's talkin' about Bagism, Shagism, Dragism, Madism, Ragism, Tagism, This-ism, That-ism, ism, ism, ism."
+The third reference is in "Give Peace a Chance", with the line "Everybody's talkin' about Bagism, Shagism, Dragism, Madism, Ragism, Tagism, This-ism, That-ism, ism, ism, ism."

 The music videos for "Nobody Told Me" (at 3m 02s) and "Mind Games" (1992 version, at 2m 15s) both include a short segment of a person wearing a black bag which encloses their whole body, except their feet, while walking along Kings Road, London.